ZorakAudio/ZorakAudio-Experimental-Plugins/Vocal Air Recovery (VAR)/README.md

 Think of this as the detector’s **picky vs. eager** setting.

+### Detector Floor (dB)
+Sets a **minimum signal level** below which air recovery is suppressed.

+- Prevents room tone, noise floor, or denoiser residue from being “aired up.”
+- Higher values make the plugin more conservative in quiet passages.
+- Lower values allow air recovery on very soft material.

+This control affects **only the detector**, not the audio itself.
+Once the signal rises clearly above the floor, behavior remains **gain-invariant**.

+Think of this as *“don’t help below here.”*

 ### Practical starting points
 - Dull vocal: **Air 30–50**, **Sensitivity 40–60**
 - Over-de-essed / denoised dialogue: **Air 40–70**, **Sensitivity 55–80**